The Secretary of State was asked—

 The hon.
 Gentleman needs to understand that we welcome the fact that we have a diverse energy supply.
-As we have discussed, there are thousands of jobs to be created from renewables but also from our world-leading nuclear installations.
+As we have discussed, there are thousands of jobs to be created from renewables and also from our world-leading nuclear installations.
 We need a low-carbon, reliable, low-cost energy system, and thanks to the work we are doing, we think that over 70% of the UK’s energy supply will be zero-carbon in just 11 years.

 The facts are that, compared with offshore wind, the Tory Hinkley project will saddle consumers with a 35% tax on energy bills.
 Given that this Government currently have no consequences for Ministers who switch policies, is this not the right time to take advantage of that, do the right thing and scrap this nuclear obsession?

 I just cannot agree with the hon.
 Gentleman.
 He might make good headlines, but he knows that we should pride ourselves on having a diverse, low-cost energy system.
 We have to deliver energy security, and those thousands of highly skilled nuclear jobs, which are increasingly going to women, are a really good thing for the UK.